 This is an experimental technology

 transition-delay.
-It allows to define the transition between two states of an element.
+It enables you to define the transition between two states of an element.
 Different states may be defined using pseudo-classes like

-See When property value lists are of different lengths for details on how things are handled when lists of property values aren't the same length.
+See how things are handled when lists of property values aren't the same length.
 In short, extra transition descriptions beyond the number of properties actually being animated are ignored.

 There are several more examples of CSS transitions included in the main CSS transitions article.

 The definition of 'transition' in that specification.